9 Things to Do in Lucca When You’re Not Bike Riding | Lucca Cycling Club

 It’s dotted with sparkling, warm beaches buttressed by craggy peaks a stone’s throw away.
 It’s awash in nightlife, fine dining, and youth looking for good times.
 But, unlike its younger counterpart, there’s more variety—and if we’re speaking frankly, it’s mellower, too.

 The closest and most accessible beach to Lucca is Marina di Vecchiano, where there’s a host of smaller beaches to choose from.
 I usually go for Bagno Mare e Dune.
 Just want to lay your towel on the sand?
 No charge.
-If you want to turn up the experience a step, there are sunbeds and umbrellas available for €20-25.
+If you want to turn up the experience a step, sunbeds and umbrellas are available for €20-25.

 If you’d like to venture a bit farther, you can find fancy beach clubs in Forte dei Marmi at the north end all the way to wild beaches in Calafuria, just south of Livorno.
 Lying between the two is an aperitivo spot, Bagno Siesta, where you’re sure to find a younger crowd.

-5. Visit Villa Reale
+5. Visit Villa Reale di Marlia

 Italian villas are, for the uninitiated, something else.
 Vast expanses of what can only be described as “house,” city-state sized tracts of land, and 15th Century construction techniques all come together to make something inconceivable, impractical, absurd, and ultimately, patently beautiful.